omonttenegro/traffic-sign-classification/README.md

 python traffic.py data_directory model.h5
 ```

-## Dataset Structure
+## Dataset

+The dataset is **not included in this repository** due to its size.

-The dataset directory should contain one folder per category, numbered from `0` to `42`, each containing the corresponding traffic sign images.
+To run the project, download the traffic sign image dataset separately and place it in a directory structured with one folder per category, numbered from `0` to `42`.

 Example: